What is Keynesian Economic Theory?

 Income taxes are the government’s main source of income to finance public sector initiatives such as infrastructure, healthcare, social programs, etc.

 During times of prosperity (or “boom” cycles), Keynesian Economic Theory argues that governments should increase income tax rates in order to participate in the growth of economic activity.
-Such times are also ideal to launch new public initiatives such as a tax system remap or healthcare system overhaul as they face a lower risk of failing.
+Such times are also ideal to launch new public initiatives such as a tax system remap or healthcare system overhaul, as they face a lower risk of failing.
 Governments may choose to introduce entirely new taxes that did not exist before in order to generate even more income from rising wages.
-To help supplement the initiative, governments may also offer proportionately smaller tax breaks in order to spur consumer spending and collect.
+To help supplement the initiative, governments may also offer proportionately smaller tax breaks in order to spur consumer spending.

-During times of economic recession (or “bust” cycles), Keynesian Economic Theory argues that governments should increase spending in social programs in order to stimulate the job market with an influx of skilled labor.
-The thought is that a rise in the supply of skilled labor would cause wages to drop, thus enabling businesses to gain more productive employees without significant costs.
+During times of economic recession (or “bust” cycles), Keynesian Economic Theory argues that governments should increase spending on social programs in order to stimulate the job market with an influx of skilled labor.
+The thought is that a rise in the supply of skilled labor would cause wages to drop, thus enabling businesses to gain more productive employees without significant cost increases.
 Thus, the economy would be able to slowly get out of a recession through a strong labor force.

 The table below provides a quick summary of Keynesian Economic Theory:

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To learn more about related topics, check out the following CFI resources: